What is a Tubal Ligation Reversal?

 How much does Tubal Ligation Reversal Surgery cost?

-The cost of a Tubal Ligation Reversal will vary depending on different factors that may include geographical location, the type of ligation being reversed, any pre-operative tests that may need to be performed, etc.
+The cost of a Tubal Ligation Reversal will vary depending on different factors that may include geographical location, the type of ligation being reversed, and any pre-operative tests that may need to be performed.

-Tubal ligation reversal costs can range from $5,000-21,000 but the average reversal tubal ligation cost in the United States is approximately $8,685.
+Tubal ligation reversal costs can range from $5,000 – $21,000 but the average reversal tubal ligation cost in the United States is approximately $8,685.
+But we offer it for $6,999* for a limited time until December 31, 2023.
+Take advantage of our limited-time special prices.

-If you are interested in learning more about tubal ligation reversal in Atlanta, call us for a consultation today.
+If you are interested in learning more about tubal ligation reversal, call us for a consultation today.
 You can even make an appointment online!

 What are the Risks of Tubal Ligation Reversal Surgery?